-The loan will accrue interest at 3%, and will have a maximum term of 18 months, with the possibility of 1 six-month extension.
-The loan is expected to be repaid through acquisition financing at the time of acquisition closing.
+The loan will accrue interest at 3%, and is expected to be partially repaid through acquisition financing at the time of acquisition closing and fully repaid by the HPD loan closing.
 Additional terms and fees will apply, as outlined in the Neighborhood Pillars Down Payment Assistance Fund term sheet.

 Non-profits interested in using the fund may contact: Restored Homes Development, LLC at 212-584-8981 or firstname.lastname@example.org for application information.